catfoolyou/Quake-WASM/README.md

 This is the compiled WebAssembly port of the famous 3D first-person shooter Quake.
 Both PAK0 and PAK1 are included, meaning that this is not just shareware, but the full game.

-Quake-WASM source is available here (I just compiled the project): https://github.com/GMH-Code/Quake-WASM
+Quake-WASM source is originally from here: https://github.com/GMH-Code/Quake-WASM

 In-Browser Saving
 -----------------